Talk Like a Bulldog

 SGA – Student Government Association.
 A group of elected students who oversee campus-wide events and support other campus organizations and clubs.

 SI – Supplemental Instruction.
-A program offered through the Office of Student Success that provides weekly review sessions for students taking difficult courses.
+A program offered through the Campion Center that provides weekly review sessions for students taking difficult courses.
 SI offerings vary each semester.

 Staff – Individuals who work for Barton College, but do not teach academic courses